Institutional Review Board (IRB)

 - Online surveys – attach the Statement of Confidentiality form and a copy of the actual survey questions; use the online consent template and incorporate it into the beginning of the survey.

 - Off-site locations (schools, reservations, parks, etc.) – include a written letter (or email) of permission to conduct your research from the proper site official.
+Schools require permission from the principal or district superintendent.
+Reservations have individual requirements.
+Federal lands may require a research permit (NSF, USFS).
+Contact the IRB office for specific instructions.

 - Foreign Countries – fill out and attach the Foreign Site Study Appendix (RA-112).